"The Joni Mitchell of the medicine music world" ~ Adrian Freedman

 My 3 track EP "Of Grief and Gratitude", co-produced with award winning bass player Misha Mullov-Abbado was released in May 2022 on the Nixi Music label.
 Inspired by the death of a young friend, it is an intimate, heartfelt musical and videographic journey through grief, confusion, hope and the promise of coming home to who we truly are.

-I received a vision for my film ‘Across the Veil’, whilst lying awake one night.
+I had a vision for ‘Across the Veil’ whilst lying awake one night.
 Knowing it would be quite a videographic feat I sought out the filmmaker Kai Ohio and worked closely with him on the shoot and through the edit to completion.
-I have been deeply touched by the messages I have received from all around the world from people that have lost loved ones, thanking me for the healing they’ve received through this song.

 Since then I have released various self-made videos including one for my song “All is Love” using rough footage taken by my husband on our ocean crossing and through Brazil.
-I am now working with various other artists as a creative director on their music videos – not something I planned but it’s work I love!
+I am now working with various other artists as a creative director on their music videos.

 LATEST PRESS RELEASE